mahadi22/a12-KB/README.md

 # a12-KB Mechanical Keyboard

+## ⚠️Note:
+*Use it on your own risk, i'm not responsible for anything wrong that will happen to your RPI Pico for using this script/firmware.
+If its bricked but bootloader still accessible, you can use FlashNuke.uf2 to reflash your Pico*

 This handwired mechanical keyboard using [Raspberry Pi Pico](https://datasheets.raspberrypi.org/pico/pico-datasheet.pdf) with [RP2040 Chip](https://datasheets.raspberrypi.org/rp2040/rp2040-datasheet.pdf).

 Using [CircuitPython](https://circuitpython.org/board/raspberry_pi_pico/) platform and [KMK Firmware](https://github.com/KMKfw/kmk_firmware) the keyboard can be configure any way you want with multiple layer and also RGB Led/underglow can be added.